Square Purchases and Cardholder Help

 Buyers can purchase from merchants using Square to process card payments in person, over the phone, by emailed invoice, or through Square Online.
 If you don’t recognise a charge that may be from a Square merchant, this article will help you understand next steps.

 You can view and print receipts for purchases from merchants using Square with our transaction search.

 Identify Square Purchases

-If you make a purchase with a merchant who uses Square to accept payments in person, over the phone or by emailed invoice, the characters SQ* or gosq.com, the merchant’s name or business name and business type will appear on your credit card statement.
+If you make a purchase with a merchant who uses Square to accept card payments, the characters SQ* or gosq.com, the merchant’s name or business name and business type will appear on your card statement.
 Charges can appear on your statement in a few different ways.
 For example: